choderalab/espaloma_charge/README.md

 ### pypi

-We also have `espaloma_charge` on pypi, but the `dgl` dependency must be install first.
+We also have `espaloma_charge` on pypi, but the `dgl` dependency must be installed first.

 ```bash
 # First create a conda env with mamba, conda, or micromamba